CatalogueOfLife/coldp/README.md

  - **genus**: is the taxonomic classification of a name usage and corresponds to Taxon.genus.
 For synonyms it often is not the same as the genus part of the name
  - **genericName**: corresponds to the genus field of a name and represents the atomized genus of a scientificName.
  - **referenceID**: corresponds to the taxonomic reference(s) otherwise given in Taxon/Synonm.referenceID.
- - **pageReferenceID**: corresponds to the taxonomic page references otherwise given in Taxon/Synonm.pageReferenceID.
  - **nameReferenceID**: corresponds to the nomenclatural reference otherwise given in Name.referenceID.
- - **namePageReferenceID**: corresponds to the nomenclatural page reference otherwise given in Name.pageReferenceID.
+ - **namePublishedInYear**: corresponds to Name.publishedInYear.
  - **namePublishedInPage**: corresponds to Name.publishedInPage.
- - **namePublishedInYear**: corresponds to Name.publishedInYear.
+ - **namePublishedInPageLink**: corresponds to Name.publishedInPageLink.

 If a single NameUsage entity is given no further Name, Taxon or Synonym entity must exist.